Pinterest Tips & Strategies

 Before you create a single pin, you need to grasp this one fundamental truth: Pinterest users are here to plan, not to connect.
 Unlike Instagram or Facebook, where users scroll to see what their friends are up to, people come to Pinterest with intent.
 They are actively searching for ideas, solutions, and inspiration for their future selves: what to cook for dinner next week, how to decorate their new apartment, or what to wear on their upcoming vacation.

 This means your content isn't interrupting their social feed, it’s providing an answer to a question they're already asking.
 When you shift your mindset from a social media marketer to a visual search engine optimizer, every other strategy falls into place.
-You start thinking about what your ideal customer is searching for and creating content that becomes their solution, grabbing their attention at the exact moment they need you.
+You start thinking about what your ideal customer is searching for and create content that becomes their solution, grabbing their attention at the exact moment they need you.

 Master Pinterest SEO: The Technical Core of Your Visibility